richardtguy/ibeacon/README.md

 ##Documentation

 ###class ibeacon.Scanner(*IP='localhost', port='1883', hci='hci0'*)
 On Linux the `hcitools` command `lescan` is used to start scanning for bluetooth packets (using the `--duplicates` option to catch repeated advertisements from the same beacons).
 The script then runs `hcidump --raw`, and pipes the output through a bash script that parses the raw stream into ibeacon advertisements in JSON format.
-An experimental binary is provided on OSX to scan and parse the packets into the same format, but performance is currently poor.
+The scanner publishes the adverts to an MQTT message broker on the topic `ibeacon/adverts`.
+The IP address and port of the broker, which may be supplied as arguments, default to `localhost:1883`.
+An experimental binary is provided on OSX to scan and parse the packets into the same format, but response times are currently much slower than on Linux.

 ####ibeacon.Scanner.scan_forever()
+Start the scanner by calling the method `scan_forever()`.
+This method is blocking.

 ###class ibeacon.PresenceSensor(*first_one_in_callback=None, last_one_out_callback=None, IP='localhost', port='1883', scan_timeout=60*)
 The `PresenceSensor` class provides a simple API to query whether the house is currently occupied, based on whether advertisement packets have recently been received from registered iBeacons associated with each member of the household.
 The `query()` method returns `True` if the house is occupied (i.e. if any of the registered beacons are present), or `False` if none of the registered beacons have been detected for longer than the specified timeout.